JSON to Go Struct Converter

 FAQ

 Yes.
-Generated Go structs include json tags so encoding and decoding align with original payload keys.
+Generated Go structs include `json` tags so the field names stay aligned with the original payload keys.